 What can be included?

-Below are the categories of services that are allowable, you can find out more detailed information in the Allowable Expenditure document on our Local Guardians website and on the Operational Manual for Home Care Package consumers
+Below are the categories of services that are allowable.
+You can find out more detailed information by visiting the allowable expenditure section of our website or by viewing Operational Manual for Home Care Package consumers

 Why is my expenditure rejected when I know other providers approve it?